KejPi/AbracaDABra/README.md

 ### Raw file

 Raw file is a virtual device that is used to play files with a raw IQ signal recording.
-This device is only available in [Expert mode](#expert-mode).
-You can create compatible recordings from the Ensemble information dialog.
+You can create compatible recordings from the [Ensemble information](#ensemble-information) view.
 These files are particularly useful for debugging.
 The application supports files with 8 bit unsigned or 16 bit signed integer samples and a sampling rate of 2048kHz.
-It is possible to play the file in an endless loop and seek within the file using the controls in the settings dialog.
+It is possible to play the file in an endless loop and seek within the file using the controls in the settings.

 <p align="center" width="100%">
     <img width="651" alt="RawFile" src="https://github.com/user-attachments/assets/ae7e2a17-36b9-4279-b9d1-2e22770b8913" />